 For my card base I had a piece of Shaded Spruce Card and used liquid glue to add the main background layer to the front.
 On the inside I fixed the second Whisper White layer.

 Finally I used more liquid glue to attach the assembled wreath to the front of the card and my project was complete.

 I’m really pleased with this project, it’s not too fussy and that background is quite effective don’t you think?

 We have rain forecast for today so I plan to spend the day in my studio.
 I need to do some more sorting out and reorganising, but with all the lovely new products in there I might get a little distracted…

-Meanwhile you’ll find some other projects I’ve created using the Petal Palette Stamp Set in these previous blog posts:
+Meanwhile you’ll find another project I’ve created using the Petal Palette Stamp Set in my previous blog post Petal Palette Revisited

 RETIRING PRODUCTS – The Big Shot, Magnetic Platform, Petals & More Thinlits Dies and Gold Metallic Thread are all retiring and only available while stocks last.
 The Petal Palette Stamp Set is also retiring although like all retiring stamps stocks are guaranteed until May 24th.